paulbradshaw/introtogithub/reverting.md

 ## Reverting using command line

 Most reverting needs to be done on the command line.
-You can [find more details on how to undo various things in GitHub using command line here](https://github.com/blog/2019-how-to-undo-almost-anything-with-git)
+You can [find more details on how to undo various things in GitHub using command line here](https://github.com/blog/2019-how-to-undo-almost-anything-with-git).
+You will need to navigate to your repo folder using `ls` (to list folders in the current directory) `cd` (to change the current directory to one of those).
+The command `git reset HEAD~` can be used to roll back (undo) to the last commit.